nmmarquez/spatial_epi/project/final_project.md

 for its inclusion in the data.
 From here on we will refer to the Dean et al. model with scaling and the PC prior as the BYM2 model.
-A more detailed description of the PC prior and its applications may be found in Simpson et al.(cite).
+A more detailed description of the PC prior and its applications may be found in Simpson et al.(2).

 ## Testing the BYM2 model

 ### Past Research

-In the proposal of the BYM2 Riebler et. al.(cite) test how accurately the model is able to decompose to a simpler model (where either $\phi = 0$ or
+In the proposal of the BYM2 Riebler et. al.(1) test how accurately the model is able to decompose to a simpler model (where either $\phi = 0$ or
 $\phi = 1$) when the data was simulated using such a specification.
 The BYM2 model was shown to perform well under both situations and perform as well